Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 Finding a host / sponsor or refugee through matching websites

 There are a number of websites that have been created to facilitate matching between potential hosts and guests.
-Some of these groups can help you with the online visa application process if required; however, this should only take about 2 hours to do if you’ve gathered all the necessary documents beforehand and is described here: Applying For A Visa From Ukraine.
+Some of these groups can help you with the online visa application process if required; however, this should only take about 2 hours to do if you’ve gathered all the necessary documents beforehand and is described here: Applying For A Visa.

 The following organisations are referenced by the Government as ‘recognised providers’: